Gulet ‘Malena’ (recommended)

 Check-out: Sibenik, Saturday, until 0900 hours

-One-way charter possible at an extra cost of Euros 1,000.
+One-way charter possible at an extra cost of Euros 1,000 if return charter not booked.

 Nigel and friends (Australia) chartered gulet Malena in August 2014, from Trogir to Sibenik